 Breathing is what supplies your body and mind with the oxygen they need in order to function.
-If you don’t breathe correctly during a workout your muscles will not get sufficient oxygen which could result in the creation of more lactic acid.
-This makes it difficult for muscles to contract, therefore leading to cramps and muscle soreness.
+If you don’t breathe correctly during a workout your muscles will not get sufficient oxygen.
 During exercise, we must adapt our breathing to the amount of oxygen our body needs in order to permanently supply the muscles with ideal oxygen levels for maximum performance.

 Breathing as you workout

-Exercises are made up of two parts, the contraction and relaxation of the muscles involved.
-When exercising, the best way to replenish your muscles with oxygen is to inhale during the relaxation, and exhale during the contraction of the muscles involved.
-For example, when performing a HH Leg Raise, you should inhale when the legs are flat on the ground and the abdominal muscles are relaxed.
+When exercising, the best way to replenish your muscles with oxygen is to inhale during the eccentric part of the movements and exhale during the concentric, or contraction, of the muscles.
+For example, when performing an Assisted Leg Raise, you should inhale as the legs go down.
 In order to lift your legs into the air, your abdominal muscles contract.
-Throughout the contraction you should exhale, followed by an inhale when the legs are lowered and the abdomen relaxes.
+Throughout the contraction you should exhale.

 Breathing during high intensity cardio